karvapallo/aprima-assignment/README.md

 #Aprima Assignment

-I built this project using a blank Ionic tamplate.
+This project was done as an assignment for Aprima.
+I built this project by starting off with a blank Ionic template and adding the requested features.

+I also added infinite scrolling to the search results and commits view, although that wasn't strictly required.

-It has been tested with:
+The projects has been tested with:

 ```
 ionic 1.7.14
 cordova 5.4.1